BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 [0x00010020]>
 ```

-However, when radare2 is used to parse the binary, some of the field values look really crazy:
+However, when radare2 is used to parse the binary, some of the field values look strange:
 ```shell
 $ r2 -nn tiny-i386
 [0x00000000]> pf.elf_header @ elf_header